NAFASI · A Sida-funded initiative · 2026 – 2028

 RFLD’s NAFASI delivery is concentrated where the project’s twin pressures — gendered repression and francophone funding gaps — hit hardest, while continental policy hubs extend influence across the African Union’s 55 member states.

-African countries · RFLD direct programme delivery
+African countries of direct RFLD programme delivery under NAFASI.

-Member organisations across the continent — the grassroots reach NAFASI flows through
+Member organisations across the continent — the grassroots reach NAFASI flows through.

-AU member states reached through RFLD's DƆNÙESÈ Data Center, Maputo Protocol Hub, ACDEG Hub, and West Africa Legislative Platform
+AU member states reached through RFLD’s DΩNÙESÈ Data Center, Maputo Protocol Hub, ACDEG Hub, and West Africa Legislative Platform.

 The francophone digital rights ecosystem is chronically under-resourced.
 Mainstream pan-African digital rights consortia tend to anchor in anglophone East and Southern Africa — leaving francophone West and Central Africa, where civic space is among the most contested on the continent, without proportionate protection or advocacy capacity.